mockingbirdnest/Principia/README.md

 Principia is released on every [new moon](https://en.wikipedia.org/wiki/New_moon) with whatever features and bug fixes are ready at the time.
 This ensures relatively timely improvements and bug fixes.

-Download the binary (Ubuntu, macOS, and Windows) [here for 1.8.1, 1.9.1, 1.10.1, 1.11.0](https://bit.ly/3sansgk).
+Download the binary (Ubuntu, macOS, and Windows) [here for 1.8.1, 1.9.1, 1.10.1, 1.11.0, and 1.11.1](https://bit.ly/3oZEbjC).
 Download the [“Trappist-1 for Principia”](https://github.com/mockingbirdnest/Principia/wiki/Installing,-reporting-bugs,-and-frequently-asked-questions#installing-trappist-1-for-principia) mini-mod [here](https://bit.ly/2ZHf3Tt).
-Or, if you don't trust our binary, [build the mod](https://github.com/mockingbirdnest/Principia/blob/master/documentation/Setup.md) from the [Germain](https://github.com/mockingbirdnest/Principia/releases/tag/2021011305-Germain) release.
+Or, if you don't trust our binary, [build the mod](https://github.com/mockingbirdnest/Principia/blob/master/documentation/Setup.md) from the [Gödel](https://github.com/mockingbirdnest/Principia/releases/tag/2021021119-G%C3%B6del) release.